Appendix A: Graduate Student Rights and Grievance Procedures

 f.
 Hearing advisor - The person who provides guidance to the student or respondent during the grievance process.
 Arrangement for and compensation of the hearing advisor, if applicable, is the responsibility of each party.

 g.
-Consortium – A formal arrangement between Kansas State University and one or more accredited institutions of higher education that have formal approved degree programs or graduate certificates approved by the Graduate Council and Faculty Senate.
+Consortium – A formal arrangement between Kansas State University and one or more accredited institutions of higher education that have formally approved degree programs or graduate certificates approved by the Graduate Council and Faculty Senate.

 3. Guidelines for Administrative Review and Conflict Resolution